 Read our complete step-by-step guide about where and how to find friends who are like you.

 B. How to start a conversation on Instagram

 Instagram is quite similar to Facebook, but there’s no clear group to follow there.
 Instead, I recommend you follow people who share some sort of niche interest with you.

 For example, I’m into growing my own food, so I follow some local enthusiasts in my city.
-I regularly like their posts, and leave a reflection or question about it if I come up with anything.
+I regularly like their posts and leave a reflection or question about them if I come up with anything.

 Now, we know each other a bit better, and it’s only natural to message them (if I want to meet them).
 So, for example, I could send a message like this: